Course - Power System Operation and Analysis, Specialisation Course - TET4575

 Learning outcome

-The specialisation course is intended to provide sufficient breadth and depth of topics for specialisation on the advanced aspects of power system operation, planning and analysis.
+The specialization course is intended to provide sufficient breadth and depth of topics for specialization on the advanced aspects of power system operation, planning and analysis.
 This course is composed of multiple blocks/modules.
-More information related to the detailed composition of the actual blocks offered, their learning activities, assessment forms, and logistics of the execution, will be provided at the semester start.
+More information related to the detailed composition of the actual blocks offered, their learning activities, assessment forms, and logistics of the execution, will be provided at the start of the semester.

 Learning methods and activities

-Lectures, assignments, and mini-project.
+Lectures, assignments, and mini-projects.
 The course is given in English.

 Further on evaluation